Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 The boardwalk dining is the upstairs portion of Lamplight Lounge, and it’s the more casual version with a different (smaller) menu from the regular restaurant.
 It has only a few food items, but it has the full bar/drinks menu as downstairs.

 Because the menus of the upstairs vs. the downstairs are so different from each other, the vegan options are different as well, but they always have at least one dish that is clearly marked with the plant-based menu icon.
-The new dish below recently replaced the Chorizo Nachos that had been there for a while.
+The vegan dish as of September 2025:

 I haven’t been able to try this dish myself yet, but I will as soon as I can!